PostgREST/postgrest/api.rst

 Estimated Count
 ~~~~~~~~~~~~~~~

 When you are interested in the count, the relative error is important.
-If you have an estimated count of 1000000 and the exact count is
+If you have a :ref:`planned count <planned_count>` of 1000000 and the exact count is
 1001000, the error is small enough to be ignored.
-But with an estimated count of 7, an exact count of 28 would be a huge misprediction.
+But with a planned count of 7, an exact count of 28 would be a huge misprediction.

 In general, when having smaller row-counts, the estimated count should be as close to the exact count as possible.

-To help with these cases, PostgREST can get the exact count up until a threshold and get the estimated count when
+To help with these cases, PostgREST can get the exact count up until a threshold and get the planned count when
 that threshold is surpassed.
 To use this behavior, you can specify the ``Prefer: count=estimated`` header.
 The **threshold** is
 defined by :ref:`max-rows`.